michelleg06/m-gonzalezamador.com/research.md

 ---

 ## Research
 My doctoral research  focuses on complex learning, with a focus on human capital investment (read education) of young people.
-I use diverse econometric and experimental methods to analyse how students interact with themselves, others and technology, and the economic implications of such actions.
+I use diverse econometric, algorithmic and experimental methods to analyse how students interact with themselves, systems and technology, and the economic implications of such actions.
 I am especially interested in the confluence of students' peer networks, technological innovations and non-cognitive skills, and the study of these in resource-scarce settings, i.e. Low and Middle-Income Countries.
 Some of the applied work that I do happens in Mexico, my home country.

 In collaboration with the International Labour Organisation, we revised and proposed a new framework with which to understand young people's aspirations as